lividhen/3dsSdSetterupper/README.md

 ##### An app is out of date!
 If somebody knows how grab the latest version from github every time, please let me know.
 But for now just create an issue and I will update it in the script.
 You can also submit a pull request.

+####Linux or MacOS?
+I am working on a linux version, but I don't have access to a mac to make sure it will work on there too.